22461922Joel/Murine-tumour-dynamics-DeepTCR-2022/README.md

 Outputs generated were used in manuscript (Kidman J, 2024, Oncoimmunology, Manuscript under review) for publication.
 Refer to publication for full description of methods and results.

 ## Installation
-Refer to [DeepTCR] (sidhomj.github.io/deeptcr/) for complete install information.
+Refer to [DeepTCR](sidhomj.github.io/deeptcr/) for complete install information.
 See requirements.txt to see package versions used to analyse this dataset.

 ## Pipeline